 Around this time, the founder of the club was “exposed” in the Sunday tabloids.
 His public career under threat, he dropped Skin Two like a hot stone, leaving me to carry on with the magazine.
 It was only supposed to be a hobby, but Skin Two magazine grew and grew, helping to fuel a growing fetish scene across Europe and the USA.
 Somehow, long before the internet, people found out about Skin Two as far away as Australia, Japan, the USA, etc.

 The next step was to bring back the Skin Two club.
 Michelle Olley came up with an idea – the world’s first really big public celebration of fetish style, the Skin Two Rubber Ball.
-Over two thousand people packed Hammersmith Palais, there was massive publicity, there was a book, there was a video and copycat events sprung up in Toronto, Los Angeles, Berlin & Paris.
-The Skin Two Rubber Ball became an annual institution for several years, until similar events sprang up in London and we moved on to do parties at Sydney University in Australia and in the USA, as well as Leeds and Birmingham here in the UK and smaller niche events for fun.
+Four thousand people packed Hammersmith Palais, there was massive publicity, there was a book, there was a video and copycat events sprung up in Toronto, Los Angeles, Berlin & Paris.
+The Skin Two Rubber Ball became an annual institution for several years, until similar events sprang up in London and we moved on to do parties at Sydney University in Australia and in the USA.
+We did several years in Atlanta, Georgia, as well as Leeds and Birmingham here in the UK and smaller niche events for fun.

 For six years, I ran the Skin Two retail warehouse, selling fetish clothes, accessories, books and magazines.
 We also manufactured clothes for a time, before licensing Skin Two Clothing to our friends at Honour, who have further developed the clothing brand.

-My latest project is KFS, a new pansexual venture, including a magazine, parties and an internet TV channel.
-The TV channel can be seen 24/7 worldwide on a TV set, laptop, smartphone, PC, Mac, iPad – almost anything connected to the web, at www.kfstv.net
+Now, I run a smaller party group, just for a few friends The Chardmore Society.
+Also KFS TV, a red internet TV channel.
+KFSTV can be seen 24/7 worldwide on a TV set, laptop, smartphone, PC, Mac, iPad – almost anything connected to the web, at www.kfstv.net